forta-network/docs/docs/quickstart.md

 - Detect when an oracle is returning bad values
 - Detect transactions from a known list of blacklisted addresses

+To learn more about what makes a good agent, see our [FAQ](faq.md#what-makes-a-good-agent) section.
 ## Examples

 You can find more example implementations of Forta Agents in our [examples repo](https://github.com/forta-protocol/forta-agent-examples).